 The Company adopts a formal and transparent procedure for developing a policy for fixing remuneration packages of the Executive Director and key executive officers.
 No Director is involved in deciding his own remuneration.
-In fixing remuneration packages, the Company takes into account pay and employment conditions of comparable companies in the same or similar industries, as well as the Group's relative performance and the performance of the Executive Director or key executive officers
+In fixing remuneration packages, the Company takes into account pay and employment conditions of comparable companies in the same or similar industries, as well as the Group's relative performance and the performance of the Executive Director or key executive officers.

-The Directors' fees of up to \$\$152,000 for FY2022 had been approved by Shareholders at the Company's AGM for FY2021.
-The Board had accepted the RC's recommendations of Directors' fees of up to \$\$152,000 for FY2023.
-The Directors' fees include a base fee of \$\$17,500 for each Director and additional fees of \$\$4,000 to the Chairman of AC, RMC, NC and RC for their additional responsibilities as Chairman of the Board Committees.
+The Directors' fees of up to \$\$152,000 for FY2023 had been approved by Shareholders at the Company's AGM for FY2022.
+The Board had accepted the RC's recommendations of Directors' fees of up to \$\$238,000 for FY2024, and additional Directors' fees of \$\$39,562 for FY2023.
+The Directors' fees include a base fee of \$\$42,000 (equivalent to HK\$240,000) for Mr. Chung Wai Man, Mr. Ong Chor Wei @ Alan Ong, Mr. Ben Lee and Mr. Tso Sze Wai, as well as a base fee of \$\$17,500 for each of the remaining Directors.

-There are no employees who are substantial shareholders of the Company, or are immediate family members of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds \$\$100,000 during FY2022.
+There are no employees who are substantial shareholders of the Company, or are immediate family members of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds \$\$100,000 during FY2023.

-There were no termination, retirement and post-employment benefits that was granted to Directors, the CEO and the key management personnel in FY2022, other than the standard contractual notice period termination payment.
+There were no termination, retirement and post-employment benefits that was granted to Directors, the CEO and Executive Director, and the key management personnel in FY2023, other than the standard contractual notice period termination payment.